What is Itraconazole?

 Missed Dose

-Missing one or two-dose of Itraconazole won’t show any effect on your body.
+Missing one or two doses of Itraconazole won’t affect your body.
 The skipped dose causes no problem.
-But with some medication, it won’t work if you don’t take the dosage on time.
-If you miss a dose some sudden chemical change may affect your body.
-In some cases, your doctor would advise you to take the prescribed medicine as soon as possible if you have missed the dose.
+However, some medications won’t work if you don’t take the dosage on time.
+If you miss a dose, some sudden chemical change may affect your body.
+Sometimes, your doctor would advise you to take the prescribed medicine as soon as possible if you have missed the dose.

 Overdose

 Overdose of a drug can be accidental.
-If you have taken more than the prescribed Itraconazole tablets there is a chance of getting a harmful effect on your body’s functions.
+If you have taken more than the prescribed Itraconazole tablets, there is a chance of harming your body’s functions.
 Overdose of a medicine can lead to some medical emergency.

 Pregnancy

 There is no adequate study on pregnant women.
-Itraconazole should be avoided by pregnant women for the treatment of nail fungal infections.
+Pregnant women should avoid Itraconazole for the treatment of nail fungal infections.

 Breastfeeding

-Itraconazole is excreted in breastmilk.
-So, Itraconazole should be avoided during breastfeeding.
+Itraconazole is excreted in breast milk.
+So, this drug should be avoided during breastfeeding.

 Itraconazole vs. Fluconazole